williamlaplante/SynchrotronMaps/code/README.md

  - notebooks : contains jupyter notebook used for interactive analysis

- - plot_scripts : where plotting scripts are located.
+ - scripts : where jobs are located.

 # Modules